Juilliard School: Academic programs

 The school offers courses in dance, drama, and music.
+All Bachelor's and master's degree programs require credits from Liberal Arts courses, which include seminar classes on writing, literature, history, culture, gender, philosophy, environment, and modern languages.

 The Dance Division was established in 1951 by William Schuman with Martha Hill as its director.
 It offers a Bachelor of Fine Arts or a Diploma.
 Areas of study include ballet and modern and contemporary dance, with courses ranging from dance technique and performance to dance studies.
 Since its inception, the dance program has had a strong emphasis not only on performance but also on choreography and collaboration.

 The Drama Division was established in 1968 by the actor John Houseman and Michel Saint-Denis.
 Its acting programs offer a Bachelor of Fine Arts, a Diploma and, beginning in Fall 2012, a Master of Fine Arts.
 Until 2006, when James Houghton became director of the Drama Division, there was a "cut system" that would remove up to one-third of the second-year class.
 The Lila Acheson Wallace American Playwrights Program, begun in 1993, offers one-year, tuition-free, graduate fellowships; selected students may be offered a second-year extension and receive an Artist Diploma.
 The Andrew W. Mellon Artist Diploma Program for Theatre Directors was a two-year graduate fellowship that began in 1995 (expanded to three years in 1997); this was discontinued in the fall of 2006.

 The Music Division is the largest of the school's divisions.
 Available degrees are Bachelor of Music or Diploma, Master of Music or Graduate Diploma, Artist Diploma and Doctor of Musical Arts.
 Academic majors are brass, collaborative piano, composition, guitar, harp, historical performance, jazz studies, orchestral conducting, organ, percussion, piano, strings, voice, and woodwinds.
 The largest music department is Juilliard's string department, followed by the piano department.
 The collaborative piano, historical performance, and orchestral conducting programs are solely at the graduate level; the opera studies and music performance subprograms only offer Artist Diplomas.
 The Juilliard Vocal Arts department now incorporates the former Juilliard Opera Center.

-All Bachelor and Master courses require credits from the Liberal Arts course; Joseph W. Polisi is a member of the Liberal Arts faculty.

 The school's non-degree diploma programs are for specialized training to advance a performer's professional career.
 These include undergraduate and graduate programs in dance, drama, and music.
 Musicians and performers can also complete Artist Diploma programs in jazz studies, performance, opera, playwriting, and string quartet studies.